LucasDelfino92/morrowindsharp/mwtools.md

 **TESTool**

 TESTool is an older alternative to TES3Merge.
-However, it's best funct
+However, its main purpose is its automatic cleaning ability.

 - Launch TESTool in MO2.
 - A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
 Click **Yes**.